hatoriMain/JavaScript-Projects-Exercises/README.md

 ## Pig-Games

-Two players should roll their dices.
+Two players will roll their dices.
+When one player roll his dice, the points will be added to the current points unless the dice is one.
+When player roll the 'one', the current points will be reset and the player will be switched.
+When player pressed the 'hold' button, the current point will be added to the total points and the player will be switched.
 The player who first reached 100 points will win the game.
-When player pressed the 'hold' button, the current point will be added to the total points.
-When player roll the 'one', the current points will be all lost.